PanagiotaGr/DynNav-Dynamic-Navigation-Rerouting-in-Unknown-Environments_ubuntu/README_Attack_Aware_TF_IDS.md

-# Attack-Aware TF Integrity Monitoring with CUSUM (Research Note)
+# Attack-Aware TF Integrity Monitoring with CUSUM

 ## Overview
 This work documents the design and implementation of a **stealth drift detection mechanism** for ROS 2 TF streams,